machinecoin-project/machinecoin-core/doc/zmq.md

 For instance:

-    $ machinecoind -zmqpubhashtx=tcp://127.0.0.1:240332 \
+    $ machinecoind -zmqpubhashtx=tcp://127.0.0.1:28332 \
                -zmqpubrawtx=ipc:///tmp/machinecoind.tx.raw

 Each PUB notification has a topic and body, where the header corresponds to the notification type.
-For instance, for the notification `-zmqpubhashtx` the topic is `hashtx` (no null terminator) and the body is the hexadecimal transaction hash (32 bytes).
+For instance, for the notification `-zmqpubhashtx` the topic is `hashtx` (no null terminator) and the body is the transaction hash (32 bytes).

 These options can also be provided in machinecoin.conf.